osuripple/website-docs/en/faq.md

 -----------------------

 - **I can't download maps from osu!direct.**
-- Some maps can't be downloaded from our beatmap mirror due to technical reasons.
+- Unranked beatmaps can't be downloaded from our beatmap mirror due to technical reasons.

 -----------------------

 - **I can't download maps when I'm in multiplayer, but I can download them from the main menu**
 - Disable **Automatically start osu!direct downloads** from the options and try again.
+Alternatively, you can use the `!b` command in `#multiplayer` and `#spectator` to get a download link for the current beatmap.

 -----------------------